142Eko/Machine-Learning-Bangkit-2023/README.md

 Same like other programming language,error handling in Python use 'Try and Except block',you write all codes in try and except in order to catch the error

 ---

+#### Report date Sep-08-2023
+Third week,i have larned about 'Data',there is 3 core in this week:<br>
+   * Foundations: Data, Data, Everywhere                  (This we learn how all data interact with us in daily life)
+   * Ask Questions to Make Data-Driven Decisions   (This,we start to learn how to use data we have collected)
+   * Prepare Data For Exploration                     (This,we learn about data type,manage data,filter,organized,and many other)

+Today i have learned about :<br>
+* Data ethic and privacy
+Talk about data,of course not all adata we can publish or process,there is a lot of data ethic and privacy.<br>
+I will take anonymization as example.We want our data is safe when company collect our data,so,what is anonymization?<br>
+Anonymization can eliminate/create initial.We often use anonymization at: Name,Telephone numbers,License plat and Etc <br>
+   * Transformation data(Change structure data)
+   * Structured data (Have same types,usually created in rows and coloumns)
+   * Unstructured data (Different types)
+   * Wide data (By multiple  coloumns) and Long data (By multiple rows)
+---
 ##